chi-initiative/kora-documentation/docs/getting-started/cloud_install.md

     On the `DB_PASSWORD=` line, change "kora" to the password you saved from the process of creating the user in phpMyAdmin.
 Again, use the nano-specific keyboard shortcut for pasting, if copied from elsewhere.

 17. Leave the rest of this file alone.
 Use the proper keyboard shortcut for exiting nano on your computer; for a Windows machine, this is crtl + x.
-The system will ask you if you wish to save your changes; hit `y` for yes.
+The system will ask you if you wish to save your changes; hit "y" for yes.
 Then hit "enter" to confirm that the file name is ".env"

 18. Now, change your directory to public: